Here are some questions that people ask me sometimes:

 Did you go to school to learn this?

-Well, I was preparing to major in *some type of art* (didn't know what) but when I was 18-19 years old, I really didn't know what I path I should--or could--take.
-All of my high school time was spent in music programs, so I didn't have a huge art portfolio to show after graduating, and I wasn't terribly confident in my abilities or potential.
-I completed all of the "core" art classes to major in it......but I ultimately decided to earn my BA in Spanish Education with a minor in Linguistics.
-Read below to find out why I think that's a good thing:
+No, I am mostly self-taught.
+I was preparing to major in *some type of art* but when I was 18-19 years old, I really didn't know what I path I should--or could--take.
+(Note: I didn't have access to digital art programs, though if I had, things may have been different).
+I spent nearly every free second between the ages of 12-18 in music programs, so I didn't have much of an art portfolio to show after graduating.
+I went to a state school and completed all of the "core" art classes hoping to find an art program that fit my interests.....but I didn't feel strongly about any art degrees available to me at that time.
+I ultimately decided to earn my BA in Spanish Education with a minor in Linguistics.
+I'm a big language and learning-junkie so I was happy with my choice.

 Basically, it's a celebration of my FAVORITE nerdy things (storytelling, art, design, and education), all bundled up together in one wacky series of illustrated and annotated books.
 Oh, and it'll be narrated by a banana (hence the name).
 I can tell that you're excited about this (well, at least you're still reading), so if you'd like to follow along with my progress I'm @thescholarlybanana or @scholarlybanana on the social networks and my website will be http://thescholarlybanana.com.